What is it like to live in Macau?

 Macau is good for expats because they do not discriminate.

-No matter your age, race, color, sexual orientation, or religious belief, everyone is accepted.
+Everyone is accepted no matter your age, race, color, sexual orientation, or religious belief.

 The opinions expressed here by Expatolife columnists are their own, not those of Expatolife.